Super-Protocol/docs/docs/developers/offers/Super Chat/index.md

 * Chat server encrypts chat metadata before synchronizing them in a decentralized database.
 * The tunneling network protocol hides the encrypted inbound traffic from the host owner.
 * The developer (Super Protocol team) doesn't have access to your conversations.
 * This chat app is open-source.
-We will release it soon after launch, as well as a tool to verify that this specific code is being executed inside the TEE.
+You can find it at our [GitHub](https://github.com/Super-Protocol/solutions/tree/main/Tunnel%20Client/chat).

 ## How is it different?